joonaxyz/joonaxyz.github.io/_posts/2020-06-20-htb-servmon.md

 ---

 ![](/images/servmon/sermon.jpg)
-ServMon is an easy Windows box where the initial access is achieved with help of a directory traversal vulnerability and the privilege escalation to NT AUTHORITY\SYSTEM requires exploiting a service monitoring agent called NSClient++.
+ServMon is an easy Windows box where the initial access is achieved with the help of a directory traversal vulnerability.
+The privilege escalation to NT AUTHORITY\SYSTEM requires exploiting a service monitoring agent called NSClient++.
 The privilege escalation proof of concept gave me some pain, but I managed to figure it out in the end.
 Fun box!